February 2022 Michigan Bar Exam Recap

 The Subjects Tested

-However, just because the subject selection was unsurprising, that doesn’t mean the questions themselves were easy!
+As always, just because the subject selection was unsurprising as a whole, that doesn’t mean the questions themselves were easy!
 But if you studied smart and divided your time efficiently across the subjects based on their testing frequency, you were in decent shape!

 The Issues Tested